-All DIGITAL Personal Workstation expansion slots are located on the main logic board except for AGP.
-This chapter describes the location of these slots and provides detailed instructions on installing ISA and PCI expansion boards.
+Your workstation's expansion slots are located on the main logic board except for the AGP graphics accelerator expansion board slot.
+This slot is located on the Pentium II processor module.
+The remainder of this chapter describes the location of these slots and provides detailed instructions on installing ISA, PCI, and AGP expansion boards.